Floods in Singapore: Tuesday, 23 June 2020

 Heavy rain was reported affecting the vicinity of Changi Fire station, Jurong Town Hall Road, Opera Estate, the intersection of Bedok North Avenue 4 and Upper Changi Road, and New Upper Changi Road.

 Monday, 2 November 2020

-Massive rain clouds and heavy rain fell over Singapore on Monday afternoon, resulting in flash floods in several parts of the island, some lasting as long as 30 minutes.
+Heavy rain fell over Singapore on Monday afternoon, resulting in flash floods in several parts of the island, some lasting as long as 30 minutes.
+Shelf clouds were observed during the heavy rain.
 Some areas which experienced floods were Upper Paya Lebar Road, Lorong Gambir and Mount Vernon Road.
 The heaviest rain of 131.4mm was recorded in Tai Seng between 2.40pm and 6.10pm according to PUB.

 2021

 Friday, 1 January 2021 and Saturday, 2 January 2021

 Continuous heavy rain over the first two days of 2021 has led to flash floods in Singapore and Johor Bahru.
 In Singapore, flash floods occurred in Bishan and Lorong Halus.
 As of 7pm on 2 January 2021, 210.6mm of rain has fallen over the Changi climate station between 12am and 7pm on Saturday.
 318.6mm of rain has fallen over the first two days of January, more than the average of 238.3mm for the month of January.
 The amount of rain that fell over the two days was also within the top 1 per cent of maximum daily rainfall records in 39 years.